What is Crypto Margin Trading and How Does It Work?

 Key Takeaways

-• Crypto margin trading allows you to borrow funds to open larger trades, magnifying both profits and losses.
+• Crypto margin trading lets you borrow funds to open larger trades, which magnifies both profits and losses on every move.

 • Leverage must be managed carefully, one wrong move at 10x or more can wipe your margin in seconds.